What is the best OTC for Hemorrhoids?

 -

-Apply a small amount around the anal opening just before a bowel movement to help reduce friction.
+Apply a small amount before bowel movements.

 -